chibondking/n1mmskins/README.md

 * If you find any glitches, please let me know so I can add it to the list.
 Hopefully? in time these issues can be addressed in the program and it would be nice to have a "wish list" of items.

+### Fixed Issues

+* Info Window: The rate graph text occasionally will default back to Black foreground.
+Again, close and reopen the window to fix.
+There's also some text that appears to be stuck in foreground black.

+* Bandmap A / B (in SO2R/SO2V mode): The focused bandmap frequency background correctly updates to the correct foreground/background color scheme.
+The secondary bandmap frequency background however will change to white.
+I have not been able to see where to fix that.

+* Entry Windows: Along the top with the Callsign, Sent/Received fields, you can see the white outline (with my Black theme) of each of the controls.
+That is likely embedded within the software controls used and as of now, cannot be changed.
+You can see this prominently in the screenshots.

+* Visual Dupesheet: At first, the color scheme is not applied, however after some time it will take effect.
+The black text (as seen in the Screenshots section) does not invert.
+Closing/reopening the dupesheet temporarily fixes this.

 ## Other Resources
 [N1MM Logger Plus](https://n1mm.hamdocs.com/tiki-index.php)